dotnet/AspNetCore.Docs/aspnet/config-builder.md

 * Are available in .Net Framework .Net 4.7.1 and later.
 * Provide a flexible mechanism for reading configuration values.
 * Address some of the basic needs of apps as they move into a container and cloud focused environment.

-The `AzureKeyVault` and `Environment` configuration builders provides a secure mechanism to store sensitive data.
-The other configuration builders sources should not be used to store sensitive data unless steps are taken to protect the information.
+* Can be used to improve protection of configuration data by drawing from sources previously unavailable (like Azure Key Vault, or environment variables) in the .Net configuration system.

 ## Key/value configuration builders

-The most common usage of configuration builders is to provide a basic key/value replacement mechanism.
-Most of the `Microsoft.Configuration.ConfigurationBuilders` are basic key/value builders.
-Applications can also use the configuration builder concept to construct complex configurations dynamically.
+A common scenario that can be handled by configuration builders is to provide a basic key/value replacement mechanism for config sections that follow a key/value pattern.
+Although the .Net Framework concept of ConfigurationBuilders is not limited to any particular config sections or patterns, many of the configuration builders available in `Microsoft.Configuration.ConfigurationBuilders` (at github<link> and nuget<search link?>) work within this basic key/value pattern.

 ## Key/value configuration builders settings

-The following settings apply to all key/value configuration builders.
+The following settings apply to all key/value configuration builders in `Microsoft.Configuration.ConfigurationBuilders`.

 ### Mode